Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Related Work

 \section{Related Work}

-Using quantum computers for quantum compiling in the form of variational circuits was introduced by Khatri et al.~\cite{khatriQuantumassistedQuantumCompiling2019} with the cost function Eq.~(\ref{eq:HST}).
-Successful training of HST and LHST was demonstrated for unitaries with up to 9 qubits, with and without noisy simulations.
-On the other hand, the authors demonstrated the presence of barren plateaus in the gradients of the cost function with just depth-one circuits.
-The problem of barren plateaus in variational quantum circuits has been shown to have an exponential decay of variance of the gradients as the number of qubit grows~\cite{mccleanBarrenPlateausQuantum2018}.
-So, significant research has focused on addressing the problem of barren plateaus in variational quantum circuits.
-First work in this direction was done in~\cite{grantInitializationStrategyAddressing2019}, where the technique involved randomly selecting some of the initial parameter values and then choosing the remaining values so that the circuit is a sequence of shallow blocks that each evaluates to the identity.
-The scaling of variance of the gradient of the energy expectation with respect to the number of qubits stayed constant when the state was initialized to be an equal superposition of all states.
+Using variational quantum circuits for quantum compilation was introduced by Khatri et al.~\cite{khatriQuantumassistedQuantumCompiling2019}.
+They demonstrated successful training of cost functions like HST and LHST for unitaries up to 9 qubits, with and without noise.
+However, they also showed the presence of barren plateaus in the gradients of these cost functions even with depth-one circuits.
+Barren plateaus in variational quantum circuits have been theoretically proven to occur when circuit depth scales polynomially, $D \in \mathcal{O}(\mathrm{poly}(n))$, with the number of qubits $n$~\cite{mccleanBarrenPlateausQuantum2018}.
+Building on this, Cerezo et al. \cite{cerezoCostFunctionDependent2021} provided bounds on the variance of gradients for global and local cost functions as a function of circuit depth $D$.
+So, a key focus has been on addressing the barren plateau problem.
+One approach was the initialization strategy in Ref.~\cite{grantInitializationStrategyAddressing2019}, which kept the ansatz close to the identity to maintain constant gradient variance scaling.
+An analytical study of Wasserstein distance between unitaries along with the properties of the distance was also done in Ref.~\cite{qiuQuantumWassersteinDistance2024}, providing a metric for comparing quantum gates.

-Since in this work, we make use of a learning algorithm, we point out previous work done to address the question of amount of training data required for successful learning and generalization.
-The work by Caro et al.~\cite{caroGeneralizationQuantumMachine2022} establishes theoretical bounds on the generalization error in variational quantum machine learning.
-The generalization error is approximately upper bounded by $\sqrt{T/N}$ where $T$ is the number of parametrized gates, and $N$ is the training data size.
-The generalization error is the difference between the prediction and training errors, which we want to minimize.
+Additionally, prior work has looked at the sample complexity for successful learning and generalization in variational quantum algorithms.
+Caro et al. ~\cite{caroGeneralizationQuantumMachine2022} derived bounds showing the generalization error (the difference between the prediction and training errors) scales approximately as $\sqrt{T/N}$, where $T$ is the number of parametrized gates and $N$ is the size of the training data.